 - Biochemistry, Statistics, and Psychology 2a (Psychological and Socio-Cultural Perspectives on Health)

 - Time to study for the MCAT in spring semester of year two

 Students choose one of the following tracks.
 Please note that students are strongly advised to take calculus before beginning the program.

-This track begins in the summer with Organic Chemistry and continues through the following academic year (15-month program).
+This track begins in the summer with Organic Chemistry and continues through the following academic year .
 If you've successfully completed a full year of both General Chemistry and Biology, each with lab, you may be eligible to apply to our special Finisher Track if you have a strong GPA in these courses.
-If you are interested in applying to the Finisher Track, please contact Program Manager Cynthia Mesh to find out if you are eligible for this special track.
-Email firstname.lastname@example.org or call (781) 736-3493.
+If you are interested in applying to the Finisher Track, please contact the program advisor, Abby Voss (email@example.com).

 How long does it take to complete the program?

-The post-baccalaureate program is 21 months long, beginning in the fall semester.
+The post-baccalaureate Career Changer track is 21 months long, beginning in the fall semester.
 For select students who have already completed a full year of both General Chemistry and Biology with lab, the Finisher Track program may be completed in 3 semesters (15 months), starting with Organic Chemistry in the summer session.
-If you are interested in applying to the Finisher Track, please contact Program Manager Cynthia Mesh directly to find out if you are eligible for this special track.
-Email email@example.com or call (781) 736-3493.
+If you are interested in applying to the Finisher Track, please contact the program.

 Can I work full time and complete this program?